FAQ About the Coronavirus

 The app distinguishes between red and green warnings.

 If your smartphone displays a red warning, in other words, an increased risk of infection, this means first of all that there’s a chance you may have been infected, not that you’ve been infected for sure.
-The app gives this initial advice:
+The app then gives you initial advice.
+Please follow this advice.

-- Observe the AHA rules: Keep your distance, observe hygiene guidelines, and wear an everyday mouth and nose covering
+- Observe the AHA+L rules: Keep your distance, observe hygiene guidelines, wear a mask, and regularly ventilate or air out rooms

 I am worried about my mental health; I suffer from anxiety or depression.
-Who can I turn to?
+Who can help me?

 RWTH has set up a hotline for urgent questions by staff and students: firstname.lastname@example.org.